cmxxx/AIM_TRUST/README.md

 This program is based on the source code of [AIM4](http://www.cs.utexas.edu/~aim/).

 - GUI simulator is included in the directory: /AIM_trust_simulator.
-- Reinforcement learning agent is included in the directory: /Trust_PL_agent is our
+- Reinforcement learning agent is included in the directory: /Trust_PL_agent is ours
 ***********

 ## Running Process